5000-series (CTA)

 The 5000 series is a series of Chicago "L" car built between 2009 and 2015 by Bombardier Transportation of Plattsburgh, New York.
 A $577 million order for 406 cars was placed in 2006.
 In July 2011, the CTA ordered 300 more cars (later increased to 308 cars) for $331 million as an option on the first contract.

-The 5000-series reuses a numbering set used on 4 experimental articulated train-sets that were in service from 1947 to 1985.
-These are the first CTA railcars to have interior LED signs that display date and time.
+The 5000-series reuses a numbering set used on four experimental articulated train-sets that were in service from 1947 to 1985.
+These are the first CTA railcars to have interior LED signs that display information such as the date, time, and the next station on the train's route.

 Specifications

 The first 10 cars began testing in passenger service on April 19, 2010.
 Following completion of the testing phase and acceptance of the rail cars, a dozen cars are expected to be delivered every month until all cars are in service.

 Seating is longitudinal, with passengers facing a wider aisle.
 This has increased capacity by 20–30% to a total of 123.
 Vertical stanchions and horizontal overhead bars with straps have been added throughout much of the car to give standing passengers more to hold on to.
 New amenities include seven security cameras per car, new electronic signs making announcements visually, and "active" system maps showing the location of the train on the line.